Reasons to Be Cheerful, Part 3: Re-releases and versions

-As with "Hit Me with Your Rhythm Stick" before it, "Reasons to be Cheerful" can now be found easily on every Ian Dury compilation to date.
-Like all of Ian Dury's singles, this was not originally the case because, in keeping with Ian Dury's singles policy at the time, the song was omitted from the next album (Laughter) and was not made available again.
+As with "Hit Me with Your Rhythm Stick" before it, "Reasons to be Cheerful" is found on every Dury compilation.
+Like all of his singles, this was not originally the case because, in keeping with his singles policy at the time, the song was omitted from the next album (Laughter) and was not made available again.
 It first re-appeared on the compilation album Jukebox Dury two years later in 1981.

-Demon Records chose, bizarrely, to add "Reasons to Be Cheerful" as the sole bonus track to its CD re-issue of Laughter.
-This was an unusual choice considering it has no relation to that album, which was recorded by another line-up of the band including former Dr. Feelgood guitarist Wilko Johnson, and that the song had already been included as a bonus track on their re-issue of Do It Yourself.
+Demon Records chose to add "Reasons to Be Cheerful" as the sole bonus track to its CD re-issue of Laughter.
+This was an unusual choice, considering it has no relation to that album, which was recorded by another line-up of the band that included former Dr. Feelgood guitarist Wilko Johnson, and that the song had already been included as a bonus track on their re-issue of Do It Yourself.

-Edsel Records included "Reasons to be Cheerful" and also the extended mix of the song on its 2-Disc edition of Do It Yourself.
+Edsel Records included "Reasons to be Cheerful" and also the extended mix of the song on its two-disc edition of Do It Yourself.